Boosting Zero-shot Learning via Contrastive Optimization of Attribute Representations: Method

 For the extraction of attribute-level features, we follow~\cite{xie2020region,xie2019attentive} to adopt an attention-based mechanism.
 By integrating it into our backbone architecture, we present the attention-based attribute localization scheme.

-We first add four convolution layers after the last four residual blocks of the backbone (ResNet, R2$\sim$R5) respectively to extract feature tensors of the same resolution $H \times W \times K$ over multiple scales.
+We first add four convolution layers after all the four stages of the backbone (ResNet101, C1$\sim$C4) respectively to extract feature tensors of the same resolution $H \times W \times K$ over multiple scales.
 These attention tensors $AM^s$ are pixel-wisely added together to produce the $AM$, $AM = \sum_{s=1}^4 {AM}^s$.
 We apply the Softmax function on each feature map of $AM$ to move it in the range 0 to 1.
 The feature map $am_j$ in $AM$ hence serves as a soft mask indicating the potential localization of the $j$-th attribute.
 To obtain attribute-level features, we apply the bi-linear pooling between $AM$ and the image feature tensor $F$.
 It is basically to apply each attribute-level soft mask to feature maps in $F$ to localize this attribute~\cite{lin2015bilinear}. {Specifically, each $am_j$ is pixel-wisely multiplied to every feature map $f_i$ in $F$ followed by average pooling.} There are $C$ feature maps in $F$, which ends up with a $C$-dimensional feature vector $af_j$ for the $j$-th attribute.
 The process can be written as,